コンテンツにスキップ

 —It's no wonder you've been doing it for so long.

-Tsune speaks with a bit of hesitation, but it's likely that his passion for jazz, having run a venue in Noge that "provides more opportunities for musicians to make a living" for nearly 30 years, and his desire to "see more young people succeed," are what pushed him to open a second venue.
+Tsune speaks with a bit of hesitation, but it's his passion for jazz, which he has been running in Noge for nearly 30 years as a venue that "provides more opportunities for musicians to make a living," and his desire to "encourage young musicians to become more successful," that likely pushed him to open a second venue.

-—You need to increase your own income too.
+—You need to increase your own income as well.

 The man himself just laughed.